treecreate/webstore/libs/local-storage/README.md

-# local-storage
+# Local Storage

-Local storage library contains a service used to manage information saved in the browsers local storage
+Local storage library contains a service used to manage information saved in the browser's local storage

 ## Running unit tests